SerhanMiah/VideoGameOnlineShop/README.md

 ### Planning the Project: Building a Solid Foundation:

-In the inaugural phase of our exciting Video Game Management System project, we embarked on a journey to create a robust backend infrastructure.
-This journey was not just about code; it was about envisioning, designing, and organizing the very essence of our application.
-We turned to the digital canvas of Excalidraw to sketch out our dreams.
+In first phase of the Video Game e-commerical project, I embarked on a journey to create a robust backend infrastructure, using C#, ASP.net and Enitity Framework.
+Installing all the necessary packages for the backend and frontend.
+I used nuget packag manager to install Enitity framework packages and linked the database to MS SQL server management studio.
+This journey was not just about code; it was about envisioning, designing, and organizing the very essence of the application.
+I turned to the digital canvas of Excalidraw to sketch out the gaming application and using EDR flowchart to have an idea on how the relationships were being made.

-## Laying the Groundwork with Excalidraw:

-Imagine the power of Excalidraw—a digital playground where we visualized the architecture of our application.
-It was here that we designed and meticulously organized the essential models and classes that would form the backbone of our system.
-We outlined the relationships between video games, user profiles, and more, ensuring that every piece would fit seamlessly into the puzzle.

 ## Embracing the Power of SQL Server:

-For our data storage needs, we chose SQL Server—a dependable companion on our journey.
-With SQL Server, we could create and manage our local database, providing a stable foundation for our application's data.
+For data storage needs, I chose SQL Server—a dependable companion on this application journey.
+With SQL Server, I could create and manage our local database, providing a stable foundation for our application's data.
+MVC is used to create the model of the database which are constructed as classes, I started very basic and moved to add more and more classes often linking these classes with forigen keys and pairing these classes with ICollection method.
+Using C# OOP and understanding how public, private and readonly accessor will be used with the classes.
+As the bulk of the class relates to the gaming class, I decided to seperate some of the classes to small sections, making it more manageable.
+Also to have the option to reuse these classes for other object.
+Once the classes was created pairing the database to the backend locally.
+I want to have full flexibility when using an SQL package as SQL server offered a robust connection to online database like Azure, AWS and others.
+I felt confident with using SQL Server for this project and as a new learning experience since I used Table Plus and MySQL for local databases.

 ## NuGet Packages and JWT:

-To supercharge our backend, we harnessed the incredible capabilities of NuGet packages.
+To supercharge the backend, I harnessed the incredible capabilities of NuGet packages.
 These packages became our tools, empowering us to streamline tasks, enhance security, and accelerate development.
 Among them, JWT (JSON Web Tokens) stood out as our trusty guardian, ensuring the utmost security for user authentication.

-Our journey was just beginning, but it was already filled with promise and potential.
-With a clear plan, a vision translated into Excalidraw sketches, and the technology stack we needed, we were ready to dive headfirst into the exciting world of backend development for our Video Game Management System.
+I used Enitity and Identify nuget packages to connect the local host default connection and use Identify for the application user which is an inbuilt into the entitiy framework.

 ### Phase 2 Designing the Database and Crafting Models:

-In the second phase of our venture into building the Video Game Management System, the foundation and conceptualizations of the inaugural phase were put to the test.
-Here, we delved into the realms of database design and model creation.
+In the second phase of our venture into building the Video Game shop, the foundation and conceptualizations of the inaugural phase were put to the test.
+Here, I delved into the realms of database design and model creation.

 Solidifying Our Database with MS SQL Server Management:
-Our chosen technology, Microsoft SQL Server Management, played a pivotal role.
-Given the intricate relationships between video games and user profiles, it was crucial to ensure our database could handle complex queries and maintain data integrity.
+Microsoft SQL Server Management, played a pivotal role.
+Given the intricate relationships between video games, user profiles, reviews and shopping cart, it was crucial to ensure our database could handle complex queries and maintain data integrity.

 Schema Creation: We designed tables keeping normalization in mind, ensuring data redundancy was minimized.
 Tables for video games, user profiles, and relational tables were meticulously crafted to cater to both one-to-many and many-to-many relationships.

 Stored Procedures and Triggers: Leveraging the power of MS SQL Server Management, we set up stored procedures to streamline complex operations.
 Triggers were also designed to maintain consistency and prevent potential data anomalies.

 Crafting Models and Classes with C# ASP.NET Entity Framework:
-Entity Framework (EF) is a gem in the .NET ecosystem, allowing developers to interact with their databases using object-relational mapping (ORM).
-Our models became the representatives of our database tables, simplifying data operations and making them more intuitive.
+Entity Framework (EF) is a gem in the .NET ecosystem, allowing myself to interact with the databases using object-relational mapping (ORM).
+Our models became the representatives of our database tables, simplifying data operations and making them more intuitive as time passes.

 Creating Entities: For every table in our database, a corresponding model was built in C#.
 These models, adorned with necessary attributes and annotations, made data validation and relationships seamless.